littleblackfish/modeCouplingAnalysis.jl/README.md

 I have implemented this in hope that it can also be used for some other analysis other than the mode coupling analysis that we did.

 ## `mcAnalysis` type

+This type represents a whole mode-coupling analysis on a `protein`.
+It is initialized identically as a `protein` (or it can take a protein as an input).